 Grace exists to gather the convinced and unconvinced into community, where we grow as Jesus does His work of forgiving and renewing, so that we go out to live for a story bigger than ourselves.

-Gathering takes place through Sunday worship, community groups, and affinity groups, as well as a variety of other venues.
+Gathering takes place through Sunday worship, community groups, and events, as well as a variety of other venues.
 The Christian life is a community project.
-Even if you’re not yet a Christian, gathering with other Christians is vital, because “Belonging often happens before believing.”
+Even if you’re not yet a Christian, gathering with other Christians is vital—as belonging often happens before believing.

-We are blessed to be a blessing, which means that followers of Jesus are to be “in the world, not of the world, but for the world”.
-God’s ultimate goal is to make “all things new”, but He wants us to bring the hope of new creation into the “here and now”.
+We are blessed to be a blessing, which means that followers of Jesus are to be “in the world, not of the world, but for the world.”
+God’s ultimate goal is to one day make all things new, but He also wants us to bring the hope of new creation into the here and now.